Thierry Amar

 Thierry Amar is a Canadian musician, engineer and producer.
 He is a member of Godspeed You!
 Black Emperor, Thee Silver Mt.
-Zion Memorial Orchestra & Tra-La-La Band, Earthquake Architecture, The Craig Pedersen Quartet and Black Ox Orkestar.
+Zion Memorial Orchestra & Tra-La-La Band, Earthquake Architecture, Molasses, The Craig Pedersen Quartet and Black Ox Orkestar.

 He is co-founder/creator of Hotel2Tango.

 Career

 Amar joined Godspeed You!
 Black Emperor around the time of its debut album, F♯ A♯ ∞.
-He, with Mauro Pezzente, plays the electric bass in the group.
+He, with Mauro Pezzente, plays the electric bass in the group, along with double bass.
 When playing with Thee Silver Mt.
 Zion Memorial Orchestra & Tra-La-La Band or Black Ox Orkestar, he usually plays double bass.
 He also played violin on the EP The "Pretty Little Lightning Paw" E.P..

 Amar is also a singer for Thee Silver Mt.
 Zion Memorial Orchestra & Tra-La-La Band, which shares vocals with all of its band members.

 Along with Howard Bilerman, Efrim Menuck and Radwan Moumneh, Amar owns and operates the Hotel2Tango.
 Once a living space, it is now a professional recording studio, practice area, and live performance venue.

 In 2006, Amar, with Efrim Menuck and Sophie Trudeau, assisted in the recording of Carla Bozulich's first release for Constellation, Evangelista.